mipals/SymSemiseparableMatrices.jl/README.md

 All implemented algorithms (multiplication, Cholesky factorization, forward/backward substitution as well as various traces and determinants) run linear in time and memory w.r.t. to the number of data points ```n```.

+A more in-depth descriptions of the algorithms can be found in [1] or [here](https://github.com/mipals/SmoothingSplines.jl/blob/master/mt_mikkel_paltorp.pdf).

 ## Usage
 First we need to create generators U and V that represent the symmetric matrix, ```K = tril(UV') + triu(VU',1)``` as well a test vector ```x```.
 ```julia